Werebearguy/AssortedCrazyThings/Pet Alts How To Implement.md

  (0) Prerequisites

->If you just want to add new textures to existing pets,
+>If you just want to add new textures to existing pets that already have alt textures,
->add a new texture in (1) and expand the tooltip list in (4), nothing else required.
+>add a new texture in (1), and expand the tooltip list in (4), nothing else required.
+>
+>For pets that don't have alt textures yet, do everything from scratch besides the declaration of
+>the `public bool ClassName = false;` thing that you should already have

 * "ClassName" excludes the "Proj" suffix, it will be mentioned in the guide when you need to add it
 * if the projectile doesn't have "Proj" in its name, you don't need to include it manually, but for things like